Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 - _force_: The force attribute is `True` if the execution of the job has been forced.
 - _creation_date_: The date of the creation of the job with the status `SUBMITTED`.
 - _status_: The status of the job.
-- _exceptions_: The exceptions handled during the execution of the jobs.
+- _stacktrace_: The stacktrace of the exceptions handled during the execution of the jobs.

 ## Job Status